Insanik/NabilsBitcoinViewer/README.md

 ### Installing

-- Start by cloning this project.
+- Start by downloading this project.
 - Extract it anywhere on your PC.
 - Open index.htm with these recommended web browsers *(Google Chrome, Firefox, Safari, Opera)*.